10 Times To Trust Your Mama Intuition

 5. Untrustworthy family members

 It can be so hard to put up boundaries, especially when it comes to family members.
 However, many instances of harm and abuse happen right in families’ own homes, by someone they know or are related to.
-If a certain family member makes you or your child uncomfortable, don’t feel guilty about refusing to let your child spend time with that person.
+If a certain family member makes you or your child uncomfortable, don’t feel guilty about refusing to let your kid spend time with that person.
 Pay attention to how your children act around family members.
-Keep an open line of communication between you and your child when it comes to issues of concerns about other people.
-Just because a person is a family member, doesn’t mean they’re incapable of harming your child.
-Trust your gut when it comes to reading family situations.
+Keep an open line of communication between you and your kid when it comes to issues of concerns about other people.
+Just because a person is a family member, doesn’t mean they’re incapable of harming your little one.
+Trust your gut feeling when it comes to reading these household situations.

 6. Questionable friendships